xwolfde/xw-progressbar/readme.txt

 == Installation ==

-1. ZIP-Datei entpacken
+1. Download ZIP-file
-2. Dateien nach `/wp-content/plugins/` hochladen
+2. Upload to your blog into directory "/wp-content/plugins/"
-3. Das Plugin im Admin-Bereich von WordPress aktivieren
+3. Activate within the plugin-section of wordpress backend